 - Cash at the affiliated retail casino cage

 - PayPal: Probably not going to be available at launch, but later on

 - Casino branded prepaid cards (Play+)

-Indiana will offer all the standard bet types, like straights, totals, moneylines, futures, parlays, props, teasers, and round robins, among others.
+Indiana offers all the standard bet types, like straights, totals, moneylines, futures, parlays, props, teasers, and round robins, among others.

-We should also see plenty of in-play options, as well as the ability to cash out early on select wagers.
-The latter is a niche used by operators in other states, where players can lock up a win (or take a smaller loss) on pre-game wagers before the final outcome is decided.
+We also see lots of in-play options, as well as the ability to cash out early on select wagers.
+The latter is a niche where players can lock up a win (or take a smaller loss) on pre-game wagers before the final outcome is decided.